12 December 2025

 Session 1

-Mike Cates: the third founder of the Soft Matter group, now Lucasian Professor of Physics at The University of Cambridge, known for his theoretical work on a wide range of soft matter systems.
+Mike Cates: the third founder of the Soft Matter group, now Lucasian Professor of Mathematics at The University of Cambridge, known for his theoretical work on a wide range of soft matter systems.

 Colloid science and biophysics: The Poonian approach.